-This inspiring tool shows you the process of recovery after smoking cessation.
-After typing in the day you quit, it calculates how much life you'll regain, as well as the dates of the anticipated health improvements.
+This smoking recovery calculator shows you the process of recovery after smoking cessation.
+After typing in the day you quit, it calculates how much life you'll regain and the dates of the anticipated health improvements.
 Quitting any addiction is a difficult process.
 Seeing when your withdrawal syndrome will subside or when your cancer risks will diminish stimulates the imagination.
-It gives hope and encourages to persist in the decision never to smoke again.
+It gives hope and encourages persistence in the decision never to smoke again.

 The timeline described below is a selection of events after smoking cessation based on scientific research.
-Click on the provided links to learn more, and keep on reading to get to know how to quit!
+Click on the provided links to learn more, and keep reading to learn how to quit!

 The first month after quitting: the withdrawal syndrome

-The first four weeks after quitting smoking are the hardest.
+The first four weeks after you quit smoking are the hardest.
 This is when the withdrawal syndrome causes the greatest discomfort.
 You'd better plan in advance and prepare yourself to get a lot of sleep, relaxation, and healthy food.
-It might not be the best idea to quit smoking three days before an important job interview ;) Don't worry - one of the first benefits you'll experience is the improvement of the sense of smell and taste.
+It might not be best to quit smoking three days before an important job interview 😉.
+One of the first benefits you'll experience is the improvement of the sense of smell and taste.

 - Within the first 24 hours, the organism starts to react to the absence of nicotine.
 According to , heart rate drops soon by around 9 bpm.
 It's a beneficial effect of abstinence, but at the beginning can cause you to feel dizzy.

-The severity of the effects depends largely on the number of pack years.
+The severity of the effects depends mainly on the number of pack years.
 Clinicians use this parameter to describe the intensity of tobacco smoking throughout the patient's life.